dc225/dc225.github.io/_posts/2016-02-11-feb2016-meetup-followup.md

 ### Future Scheduling

-This meetup was at a new venue, but we do hope to continue working with the same venue to have even more meetup success in the future.
+DC225 will be holding quarterly meetings until announced otherwise.
+Look forward to our Q2:2016 meetup announcement and date as the time approaches.

 ### Subscribe & Follow

 If you would like to know more about when our next meetups will be, feel free to join the [mailing list & group discussion](https://groups.google.com/forum/#!forum/defcon225), [follow DC225 on Facebook](https://www.facebook.com/DC225), or follow [@defcon225 on Twitter](https://twitter.com/defcon225)